Nudging to Change Workplace Behaviors

 What We Like About Nudging to Change Workplace Behaviors

-Having worked on many successful and some not so successful change initiatives over the last 25 years, we know that humans are not always rational.
-We were immediately attracted to the idea that you can better change workplace behaviors through smart choice architecture rather than top-down imperatives based upon only urgency and logic.
-Based upon our experiences with large and small scale change, it makes sense to us that “easy, attractive, social and timely” options will promote a greater likelihood of behavior change.
+As change management consultants over the last 25 years, we know that humans are not always rational.
+We were immediately attracted to the idea that you can better change workplace behaviors through smart choice architecture rather than top-down imperatives based upon only change urgency and logic.
+Based upon data from our change management simulation, it makes sense to us that “easy, attractive, social, and timely” options will promote a greater likelihood of behavior change.

 Examples of Nudging to Change Workplace Behaviors